castillohair/enhancer-design/README.md

 - **Analysis of experimental validation results**.
 We characterized the performance of ~9,000 enhancers, including synthetic ones and natural controls, via MPRAs in 10 target cell lines.
 The folder [`analysis`](./analysis/) contains code to analyze those results and generate figures in our publication.
 -->

 - **Pre-designed "atlases" of synthetic enhancers**.
-We have designed enhancers specific to **every human tissue, cell type, and state** in the DNase I Index: ~32k designed with DHS64 (500 targeting each modeled sample) and ~52.2k designed with DHS733 (200 per unique sample).
-Due to their size, these atlases are not included with the files in this repository, but a download link will be available here soon.
+We have designed enhancers specific to **every human tissue, cell type, and state** in the DNase I Index: [~32k designed with DHS64 (500 targeting each modeled sample)](https://www.biorxiv.org/content/biorxiv/early/2025/09/30/2025.09.30.679565/DC6/embed/media-6.xlsx?download=true) and [~52.2k designed with DHS733 (200 per non-redundant sample)](https://www.biorxiv.org/content/biorxiv/early/2025/09/30/2025.09.30.679565/DC13/embed/media-13.xlsx?download=true).
+Use these links to download enhancer atlases along with their predicted activities.

 Additional components include:
 - [`data`](./data): Data necessary for model training and analysis.